East Bay Wildfire Coalition of Governments

 Fire Chief Rebecca Ramirez

-The following jurisdictions have adopted and signed the Memorandum of Understanding for Coordination of Wildfire Prevention Activities to Protect the East Bay Hills in Alameda and Contra Costa Counties.
+All member jurisdictions formally adopt and sign the Memorandum of Understanding for Coordination of Wildfire Prevention Activities to Protect the East Bay Hills in Alameda and Contra Costa Counties.

-Each Member Jurisdiction appoints one elected official representative.
+Each member appoints one elected official to sit on the EBWC Board.
 Fire Chiefs advise their respective elected officials and participate in EBWC meetings.

-• Regional agencies advise the EBWC and participate in meetings.
+• Regional agencies and organizations advise the EBWC and participate in meetings.

 • University of California at Berkeley